—–BEGIN PGP SIGNED MESSAGE—–

 j) Other

-The level of support given by CSIRT.UMinho varies depending on the type, severity and scope of ongoing incidents and the resources available for its treatment.
+The level of support given by CSIRT.SPMS varies depending on the type, severity and scope of ongoing incidents and the resources available for its treatment.

 4.2.
 Cooperation, interaction and privacy policy

-The SPMS privacy and data protection policy stipulates that sensitive information may be disclosed to third parties solely and exclusively when necessary and with the express prior authorisation of the individual or entity to whom that information relates.
+The SPMS privacy and data protection policy establishes that sensitive information may be transmitted to third parties only and exclusively when necessary and with the prior express authorization of the individual or entity to whom that information pertains, unless the sharing of information results from compliance with a legal obligation or court order.

 4.3.
 Communication and authentication